Thailand

 approximately 100,000 mostly Karen refugees fleeing

-civil strife, political upheaval and economic stagnation
+civil strife, political upheaval, and economic

 Party abbreviations: CP = Phak Chat